Hatchet (novel): Plot

 Over time, Brian develops his survival skills and becomes a fine woodsman.
 He crafts a bow, some arrows, and a fishing spear to aid in his hunting.
 He also fashions a shelter out of the underside of a rock overhang.
-During his time alone, Brian struggles with memories of home as well as the bittersweet memory of his mother, whom Brian had caught cheating on his father before their divorce.
+During his time alone, Brian struggles with memories of home as well as the conflicting memory of his mother, whom Brian had caught cheating on his father before their divorce.

-When a sudden tornado hits the area, it draws the tail of the plane toward the shore of the lake.
-This brings Brian to believe that there may be a survival pack of some description on the plane.
+When a sudden tornado hits the area, it draws the tail of the plane towards the shore of the lake.
+This brings Brian to believe that there may be a survival pack on the plane.
 He makes a raft from a few broken-off treetops to get to the plane, and when he cuts his way through the fuselage into the tail section, he drops his hatchet in the lake and dives in to get it.
 Once inside the plane, Brian finds a survival pack that includes an array of tools, additional food, an emergency transmitter, and a .22 AR-7 rifle.

 Back on shore, Brian activates the transmitter, but not knowing how to use it, he believes it is broken from water damage and tosses it aside.
 However, the distress beacon was still functional, and the signal is picked up by the pilot of a passing airplane, which he is rescued by.
 The epilogue explains that Brian had spent the remainder of the summer with his father but did not disclose his mother's affair, and how surviving on his own for a total of fifty-four days had a permanent effect on him for the better.

 Sequels

 Paulsen continued the story of Brian Robeson with four more novels, beginning with The River in 1991, which sees Brian returning to the wilderness to show his survival strategies to the military.

-Brian's Winter was published in 1996 and narrates how Brian would have survived if he was not rescued by that plane and if he had to survive the winter.
+Brian's Winter was released in 1996 as a "what if" narrative about how Brian would have survived if he had not been rescued and instead had to survive the winter in the wilderness.

-Brian's Return was published in 1999, in which Brian describes his life conflict after the plane crash.
+Brian's Return was released in 1999 and describes Brian's life after returning to civilization.
+It follows the timeline established in Brian's Winter.

 Brian's Hunt was released in 2003.
 In the novel, Brian is out canoeing and then senses danger nearby when he finds a wounded dog.

-The series concludes with Guts: The True Stories behind Hatchet and the Brian Books, which provides information about the behind-the-scene stories and how Brian Robeson got there.
+The series concludes with Guts: The True Stories Behind Hatchet and the Brian Books, which provides information about the behind-the-scenes stories and how Brian Robeson got there.